ampproject/amphtml/extensions/amp-bind/amp-bind.md

 ### Deep-merge with `AMP.setState()`

 When `AMP.setState()` is called `amp-bind` deep-merges the provided object literal with the current state.
 All variables from the object literal are written to the state directly except for nested objects, which are recursively merged.
+Primitives and arrays are in the state are always overwritten by variables of the same name in the object literal.

 Consider the following example: